pydykit/pydykit/docs/examples/pendulum_3d.md

 # Pendulum 3D

-Let's use the system class `pydykit.systems_multi_body.ParticleSystem` to simulate a single particle within a three-dimensional space.
+Let's use the system class `pydykit.systems_multi_body.ParticleSystem` to simulate a single particle with concentrated mass within a three-dimensional space.

 The particle's initial position is
 `(1.0, 0.0, 0.0)`
-and it is moving into `y`-direction.
+and its initial velocity points into the `y`-direction.
 The particle's distance to a fixed support at `(0.0, 0.0, 0.0)` is constraint to be of length `1.0` and there is a gravitational field into negative `z`-direction.